knative/docs/doc-releases.md

 # Documentation Releases

-Use the following list to view the version of the Knative documentation for your version of Knative cluster that you installed.
+The following list shows the available versions of Knative documentation. version of Knative cluster that you installed.

 ## Released versions